Dev-Patel-IT-Tech/azure-network-analysis/README.md

 All Azure resources deleted after the project was complete to prevent ongoing compute costs.

-Deleted the entire resource group RG-Network-Activities which removed all 11 dependent resources at once including both VMs, the Virtual Network, NSG, public IPs, network interfaces, and OS disks.
+Deleted resource group RG-Network-Activities which removed all 11 dependent resources at once - both VMs, Virtual Network, NSG, public IPs, network interfaces, and OS disks - in a single operation.

-Deleting the resource group is cleaner than removing resources individually.
-Everything tied to the group is removed in a single operation with nothing left running in the background.

 ![Resource Group Deletion Confirmation](images/21-resource-group-deleting.png)